openshift/operator-framework-olm/tests-extension/test/qe/README.md

 ## Overview

-When creating test cases based on OTE (OpenShift Tests Extension) in operator-controller, there are two sources:
+When creating test cases based on OTE (OpenShift Tests Extension) in operator-framework-olm, there are two sources:

 ### 1. Migrated Cases from Origin
 - These cases are all robust and stable, meeting OpenShift CI requirements